R4DDER5/CZ/new-project-scope.md

 Groups should have the ability to include description text.
 This text may be displayed on the front-end and then be presented to the relevant candidate.
 Groups should have the ability to add services and features.
 Once a candidate is added to a group, the relevant services and features should automatically assigned to the candidate.

-The group managemnt system will have the ability to incorporate the candidate audting sytem - The current system - Certain field are assigned via the group.
+The group management system will have the ability to incorporate the candidate auditing system - The current system - Certain field are assigned via the group.
-the candidate progresses -> Next Group -> Previous group features are added ->> next group including previous features the list goes on and on. the group allows layering -> i.e. whatever was added previosly is added on top of any functionality from new group.  ^as above
+the candidate progresses -> Next Group -> Previous group features are added ->> next group including previous features the list goes on and on. the group allows layering -> i.e. whatever was added previously is added on top of any functionality from new group.  ^as above

 #### Third Party Integration